Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Preliminaries and Research Scope

 \subsubsection{Online vs.\ Offline Detection}

 Edge case detection and management can be applied online or offline.
-Online methods are characterized by their real-time nature, constantly analyzing the collected data and identifying edge cases as the system navigates an environment.
+Online methods are characterized by constantly analyzing the collected data and identifying edge cases in real-time as the system navigates an environment.
 This allows for a swift detection and response to mitigate or address the edge cases before they escalate into more severe issues.
 Additionally, online methods can help avoid collecting large amounts of common scenario data, instead focusing on detecting and capturing only interesting or unusual scenarios, thereby streamlining the data collection process.
 In contrast, offline methods involve the detection of edge cases from historical data, simulations, or controlled experiments conducted outside of the system's live operational context.
 This approach allows for a more thorough and detailed examination of the data, enabling the identification of subtler patterns or anomalies that might not be apparent in real-time analysis.
 Offline methods provide the opportunity to refine and optimize algorithms more thoroughly based on comprehensive insights gained from the data.